ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/mesh_tutorial.md

 ## Selecting the correct mesh protocol

 Mbed OS supports a variety of 802.15.4-based mesh protocols.
-There is support for [Wi-SUN](../apis/wisun-tech.html), [Thread](../apis/connectivity.html) and [6LoWPAN-ND](../apis/6LoWPAN-ND-tech.html) protocols, each with its own characteristics.
+There is support for [Wi-SUN](../apis/wisun-tech.html) and [6LoWPAN-ND](../apis/6LoWPAN-ND-tech.html) protocols, each with its own characteristics.
 Selecting the best mesh protocol for your application depends on the application characteristics and interoperability requirements of installation.
 Different mesh networks are optimized for application-specific requirements.

-### Thread mesh network characteristics

-- Optimized point to point communication and network formation.
-- No single point of failure.
-Operation is possible even inside rooms without any other infrastructure.
-- Fast multicast communication.
-- Low power sleeping end devices for battery operated applications.
-- Interoperability enabled through certification process.

-Example use cases: home automation, light control, building sensor networks and commercial building automation.

 ### Wi-SUN mesh network characteristics